 The children were brilliant in the production.
 They spoke with clear voices, sang well and acted in front of a large audience of friends and adults.
 Later the same day the children participated in the Christingle service.

-We traveled by bus to the Wyre forest on Thursday 6th December.
+We traveled by bus to the Wyre Forest on 2nd December.
 We explored the forest and made reindeer decorations out of forest materials that we found.
 We had The Stickman story around the camp fire and toasted marshmallows.
 We also found the Gruffalo’s child in the forest.
-The breath of freshair rangers gave each child a Christmas tree to plant when we got back home.
 It was a busy day!

 The children have been parking their bikes in the numbered parking spaces.
 This activity developed their gross motor skills and number recognition.